Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Abstract

 \section{Abstract}

-We propose a modular extension of backpropagation for computation of block-diagonal approximations to various curvature matrices of the training objective (in particular, the Hessian, generalized Gauss-Newton, and positive-curvature Hessian).
+We propose a modular extension of backpropagation for the computation of block-diagonal approximations to various curvature matrices of the training objective (in particular, the Hessian, generalized Gauss-Newton, and positive-curvature Hessian).
 The approach reduces the otherwise tedious manual derivation of these matrices into local modules, and is easy to integrate into existing machine learning libraries.
 Moreover, we develop a compact notation derived from matrix differential calculus.
 We outline different strategies applicable to our method.
-They subsume recently-proposed block-diagonal approximations as special cases, and we extend the concepts presented therein to convolutional neural networks.
+They subsume recently-proposed block-diagonal approximations as special cases, and are extended to convolutional neural networks in this work.